tidymodels/yardstick/tests/testthat/_snaps/aaa-metrics.md

       Error in `metric_set()`:
       !
 Failed to compute `accuracy()`.
       Caused by error:
-      ! `estimate` should be a factor, not a a double vector.
+      ! `estimate` should be a factor, not a double vector.

 ---